mdfarragher/TAI/Recommendation/MovieRecommender/README.md

 ## Results

 So what are your results?
 What are my 5 favorite movies according to the recommendation model?
 Use the other movie CSV file with all the movie titles to map the recommended movie IDs to their corresponding title values.

-Post your results in our Slack group and then ask me if the predictions are correct ;)